 Apostille and Legalization from Europe and EU

 All EU member states have joined the Hague Convention.
-We will assist you with legalizations from the EU and other European countries.
+We will assist you with apostille and consular legalizations in the EU and other European countries.

 Аpostille and Legalization from Asia

 The emerging markets of Asia attract many.
-For your documents to be recognised in an Asian country, they need to be legalized.
+For your documents to be recognized in an Asian country, they need to be legalized.

 Apostille and Legalization from Africa